Carath\'eodory distance-preserving maps between bounded symmetric domains: Parts of the boundary, and tripotents

 \section{Parts of the boundary, and tripotents}

 In this section, we prove Theorem~\ref{thm:rank_inequality}.
-We also show that, if the ranks are equal, then an isometric embedding takes singleton Busemann points to singleton Busemann points.
+We also show that, if the ranks are equal, then a distance-preserving map takes singleton Busemann points to singleton Busemann points.
 Throughout the section, $D$ is a bounded symmetric domain represented as the unit ball of a finite-dimensional JB*-triple.

 The following lemma is stated in~\cite[Result 2.4]{bharali_janardhanan_proper_holomorphic_maps_between_bounded_symmetric_domains_revisited}, although no proof or reference is given.

 \begin{lemma} Let $e_1$ and $e_2$ be orthogonal tripotents of $D$, and let $u\in D$ be orthogonal to $e = e_1 + e_2$.
 Then, $u$ is orthogonal to both $e_1$ and $e_2$. \end{lemma}